Safety & Security

 Cory Zelenak, School Police Officer

 The Quaker Valley School District Police received the 2024 National School Safety Award at the School Safety Advocacy Council's 20th Anniversary National School Safety Conference in Orlando, Florida.
 The Quaker Valley School District Police were also recognized in 2017 when they received a "Model SRO Agency" award at the 27th Annual National School Safety Conference held by the National Association of School Resource Officers in Washington, DC.
 In 2019, Quaker Valley was chosen as "School Safety District of the Year" and also received the "Most Collaborative Safety Program" award at the Navigate Prepared Summer Safety Academy in Akron, Ohio.
 Our officers work tirelessly to keep our buildings safe, by incorporating programs to educate and mentor students in a caring and nurturing way.
 Students respect them, colleagues learn from them, and the community appreciates them.
-Not only are Chief Vanatta, Officer Watts, Officer Liberty, and Officer Zelenak the District’s police officers, they are also guest speakers in our classrooms and act as informal counselors to help students, faculty, and staff with any concerns.
+Not only are Chief Watts, Officer Liberty, and Officer Zelenak the District’s police officers, they are also guest speakers in our classrooms and act as informal counselors to help students, faculty, and staff with any concerns.
 They have implemented outreach programs, conducted assemblies, written grants, formed partnerships, led trainings, and formulated the District’s entire safety and security plan.

-Officer David Watts retired in May 2015, as a patrol supervisor from the Pennsylvania State Police.
+Chief David Watts serves as the District's Safety and Security Coordinator.
+Chief Watts retired from the Pennsylvania State Police in May 2015, as a patrol supervisor.
 During his time with the state police, he received multiple accommodations.
-In 2013, Officer Watts was named "Trooper of the Year".
+In 2013, Chief Watts was named "Trooper of the Year".
 He also served four years in the United States Army and four years in the U.S. Army Reserve.
 Officer Watts received his associate degree in specialized technology from Harrisburg-based National Education Center.
 Prior to joining the Quaker Valley School District Police in 2019, he was a school police officer for Avella Area School District in Washington County for four years.

 Officer Thomas Liberty joined Quaker Valley in 2022, after retiring from the New Sewickley Township Police Department in Beaver County where he served for 21 years.
 Officer Liberty was assigned as the school resource officer in the Freedom Area School District for his last eight years in New Sewickley where he implemented a variety of programs and safety protocols.
 In 2019, he was recognized with the Guy “Tippy” Tyler Juvenile Justice Award from the Beaver County District Attorney’s office.
 This award is given to officers who display exemplary work and outstanding achievement in the area of juvenile justice and education.